michsethowusu/kasanoma/README.md

 ## Contributing

 We welcome contributions in the form of:
-- Training new models for other languages of Africa.
+- Training new models for other languages of Africa or finetuning the published models.
 All the knowledge from training models is open source and will be shared freely to support you.
 - Audio quality testing and pronunciation feedback.

 To contribute, please contact me on [LinkedIn](https://www.linkedin.com/in/mich-seth-owusu).